Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Conclusions

 Given this spectacular latest event, it would seem incumbent upon us to secure long-term monitoring campaigns (spectroscopy and imaging from both targeted and archival work) to track the variability history of the SN impostors.
 These long term campaigns are probably the most fruitful method to understanding the mechanisms that cause the unpredictable variability and determine the fate of LBVs, the most massive stars in the Local Universe.
 SN 2009ip should be one of best studied transient events in history.
 Already, the data collected on the progenitor star outstrips all the information we have on all other SN progenitors to date.

 \acknowledgments

+We thank the anonymous referee for a thorough reading of the manuscript and insightful comments.
 We are grateful to L. Girardi for useful discussions.
 AP, EC, SB, MLP, AH, LT, and MT are partially supported by the PRIN-INAF 2011 with the project ”Transient Universe: from ESO Large to PESSTO”.
 F.B. acknowledges support from FONDECYT through Postdoctoral grant 3120227.
-M.H., G.P., F.B. acknowledge support by the Millennium Center for Supernova Science through grant P10-064-F (funded by “Programa Bicentenario de Ciencia y Tecnología de CONICYT” and “Programa Iniciativa Científica Milenio de MIDEPLAN”).
+M.H., G.P., F.B. acknowledge support by the Millennium Center for Supernova Science through grant P10-064-F (funded by “Programa Bicentenario de Ciencia y Tecnolog\'ia de CONICYT” and “Programa Iniciativa Cient\'ifica Milenio de MIDEPLAN”).
+This work is supported in part under grant number 1108890 from the US National Science Foundation.

 This work is partially based on observations of the European supernova collaboration involved in the ESO-NTT large programme 184.D-1140 led by Stefano Benetti.
 It is also based on observations made with ESO VLT Telescopes at the Paranal Observatory under program IDs 087.D-0693 and 089.D-0325 (PI.
 S. Benetti), 083.D-0131 (PI.
 S. J. Smartt), and with the ESO-NTT at the La Silla Observatory under program ID 083.D-0970 (PI.
 S. Benetti).